 There are many issues that can divide a nation: Do you cut your sandwich in half or diagonally?
-Do you fold your pizza slice or eat it flat?
 Do you prefer Coke or Pepsi?
 Sure, we disagree on many things, but there is one thing that unites us as Americans: ice cream.

-For those of you who savor frozen desserts to the same extent I do, you likely also feel like diet ice creams are about as oxymoronic as veggie burgers—they just don't make any sense.
-Especially since ice cream isn't an awful nutritional choice; When eaten in moderation (which, yes, we understand is difficult), ice cream serves up a dose of muscle-building protein, satiating healthy fats, and health-boosting minerals like calcium, potassium, and magnesium.
+For those of you who savor frozen desserts to the same extent I do, you’ll likely justify how ice cream isn’t as awful a nutritional choice as many perceive it to be.
+When eaten in moderation (which, yes, we understand is difficult), ice cream serves up a dose of muscle-building protein, satiating healthy fats, and health-boosting minerals like calcium, potassium, and magnesium.

 And therein lies the issue: ice cream is so darn good, it’s pretty hard to eat in moderation.
 In fact, one of the major changes the FDA made to its nutrition label guidelines was increasing the standard serving size of the frozen dessert from ½ cup to ⅔ cup.
 With this in mind, I started to understand why my calorie-cutting roommate opted for the diet option.
 Regular pints of ice cream can climb up to 1,480 calories and 104 grams of fat.
 That’s not even the worst of it.
 Even Ben & Jerry’s lowest sugar option, Pistachio Pistachio, still has 19 grams of inflammation-inducing sugar!